johnpapa/angular-styleguide/README.md

   - **Overall Guidelines**:  Have a near term view of implementation and a long term vision.
 In other words, start small and but keep in mind on where the app is heading down the road.
 All of the app's code goes in a root folder named `app`.
 All content is 1 feature per file.
 Each controller, service, module, view is in its own file.
 Small deviations are OK for a set of small, short directives in a `directive.js` file.
 All 3rd party vendor scripts are stored in another root folder and not in the `app` folder.
 I didn't write them and I don't want them cluttering my app (`bower_components`, `scripts`, `lib`).

+    - Note: Find more details and reasoning behind the structure at [this original post on application structure](http://www.johnpapa.net/angular-app-structuring-guidelines/).

   - **Layout**: Place components that define the overall layout of the application in a folder named `layout`.
 These may include a shell view and controller may act as the container for the app, navigation, menus, content areas, and other regions.

     - *Why?*: Organizes all layout in a single place re-used throughout the application.

   - **Folders-by-Feature Structure**: Create folders named for the feature they represent.
 When a folder grows to contain more than 7 files, start to consider creating a folder for them.
 Your threshold may be different, so adjust as needed.

     - *Why?*: A developer can locate the code, identify what each file represents at a glance, the structure is flat as can be, and there is no repetitive nor redundant names.

     - *Why?*: The LIFT guidelines are all covered.

     - *Why?*: Helps reduce the app from becoming cluttered through organizing the content and keeping them aligned with the LIFT guidelines.

     - *Why?*: When there are a lot of files (10+) locating them is easier with a consistent folder structures and more difficult in flat structures.

     ```javascript
     /**